danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ## Loops
 The core concept of a loop is that it enables you to execute a block of code many times.
 For example, if you have to draw one hundred lines that are placed vertically one after the other, you can of course write one hundred lines of code using the syntax: `line()`.

 A "for-loop" allows code to be executed repeatedly, and so provides an efficient way to draw the line one hundred times by setting up a conditional structure, counting the number of lines that have been drawn and counting the maximum number of lines.
 Similarly, in this sketch, there are some elements needed to run repeatedly, but there is an end, such as calculating the center point using the exact x and y coordinates for each asterisk which are based on the width and height of the canvas.
-Knowing how many columns and rows make up a canvas, allows us to know the values of the center point for drawing each asterisk.
+Knowing how many columns and rows make up a canvas allows us to know the values of the center point for drawing each asterisk.

 To structure a for-loop, you need to ask yourself: